Light therapy and Parkinson’s disease

 PhotoPharmics Celeste device

-Within the DB RCT for Specialized Phototherapy trial, double-blinded and randomized comparing the Celeste device to a control light.
+The DB RCT for Specialized Phototherapy trial will compare the Celeste device to a control light.
 PDQ 39, a measurement of quality of life, will be the primary outcome measure.
 Other endpoints will be UPDRS scores of motor and non-motor symptoms.
 This trial has not started yet.

 Clinical trials of NIR light: